ZeroJester/CMPG-323-Overview---35376759/README.md

 ## Security and Privacy of Sensitive Information
-    For sensitive information, a seperate textfile will be created.
-The program will read data from this textfile when necessary, but the textfile will not be available to the users of the program.
+    For sensitive information, a seperate file (typically a textfile) will be created.
+The program will read data from this file when necessary, but the file will not be available to the external users of the program.
 This method can be implemented through various GitHub security features such as "libsodium sealed box".
+By using this method, the sensitive information will be encrypted, and can only be decrypted by a user that has a valid access key.
     This will ensure the safety of sensitive  information, and users, other than the creator, will not be able to see, edit or use this information.